-All students must complete minimum core requirements.
+Students complete minimum core requirements.
 In addition, they may choose elective courses.
-Students and their advisors plan as broad a program as possible, taking possible college requirements into consideration.
+Students and their advisors plan as broad a program as possible, taking requirements into consideration.
 A diploma from Catlin Gabel indicates successful completion of four years of high school experience or its equivalent.
 For most students this means completion of a minimum of 18 academic credits.
-Departmental requirements may be waived upon petition.
 Students are expected to take a minimum of four academic courses at any time, not counting PE or Health.

-English: Four years, including freshman, sophomore, and junior English and a year of senior electives ("Crime and Punishment" or "The Divided States of America" can count toward the spring term of Senior English.)
+English: Four years, including freshman, sophomore, junior English or American Studies, and a year of senior electives ("Crime and Punishment" or "The Divided States of America" can count toward the spring term of Senior English.)

 Social Studies: Three years, including Human Crossroads, The Modern World, and United States History or American Studies

 Modern Language: Three years of the same language beginning in ninth grade

 Please note: Oregon School Activities Association rules require students to be enrolled in, and passing, five academic courses to play interscholastic sports, both while they are participating and in the prior semester.

 Catlin Gabel offers a rigorous college preparatory curriculum.
 All seniors work beyond core requirements in two to four academic disciplines (English is required).
 Students may choose from a variety of elective offerings; the school does not offer standard AP or IB courses.